probe-dock/probe-dock-site/_drafts/2016-04-26-probedock-v0.1.28.md

 ## Report filters

-The reports page now has several filters that can help you find the reports you are looking for:
+The reports page now has several filters to help you find the reports you are looking for:

 ![Report filters]({{ page.media_folder }}/report-filters.png)

-The following filters are available:
+* **By runner:** only display reports with tests run by at least one of the selected users.

-* **By runner:** display only reports with tests run by one of the selected users.
+* **By project:** only display reports with tests in at least one of the selected projects.
-* **By project:** display only reports with test results for one of the selected projects.
+* **By version:** only display reports with test results for at least one of the selected project versions.
-* **By version:** display only reports with test results for one of the selected project versions.
+* **By category:** only display reports with tests having at least one of the selected categories.
-* **By category:** display only reports with tests having one of the selected categories.
+* **By status:** only display reports containing at least one passing, failing or inactive test; or containing at least one new test.

-* **By status:** display only reports containing passing, failing or inactive tests, or containing new tests.
+When these filters are combined, only reports that match all of the criteria are displayed.